Garlic Butter Razor Clams

 This post may contain affiliate links.
 Please read my privacy policy.

-There are so many ways to cook clams, but this simple garlic butter version is one of the best razor clam recipes I have ever tried!
-Delicately sweet, juicy, and buttery razor clams cooked in a skillet in just 15 minutes—perfect for a quick appetizer or a delicious main course.
+There are so many ways to cook clams, but this simple garlic butter version is by far the best razor clam recipe I’ve ever tried!
+The razor clams are delicately sweet, juicy, and buttery, cooked in a skillet in just 15 minutes.

 Razor clam, ready to serve.